Unicorn Pizza Is A Thing & You Need To Try It If You Have A Sweet Tooth

 The rainbow pizza, officially titled Pop Candy Land Pizza, contains everything a good nutritionist would probably prefer you didn't consume for dinner.
 (Or, at least, not too often.)
 For a post-meal treat, though?
 A slice of this pie sounds perf.
 It's made with rainbow dough, then covered in icing and topped with sprinkles, Pop Rocks, and a pretty poof of cotton candy.
 (You can look at all the pretty pics over at Cosmo.)

 Of course, it's not that hard to make your own unicorn pizza.
-If you're feeling ambitious, why not knead some food colouring into your homemade pizza dough?
+If you're feeling ambitious, why not knead some food coloring into your homemade pizza dough?
 Your Instagram followers will thank you.

 Advertisement